Adopted February 2018

 Physical Contact with Children

-Teachers will not carry children alone in their cars.
-At least two children must travel with the teacher in the car or another adult and child.
-Necessary insurance to transport children in a private vehicle would be in place.
+Teachers / staff member will not carry children alone in their cars.
+At least two children must travel with the member of staff in the car or another adult and child.
+Necessary insurance to transport children in a private vehicle should be in place.

 Induction of Teachers and Ancillary Staff

-The DLP, Ciara Iníon Uí Bhuaigh, will be responsible for informing all new teachers and ancillary staff of this policy and the Children First Guidelines.
+The DLP, Ciara Iníon Uí Bhuaigh, will be responsible for informing all new teachers and ancillary staff of this Child Safeguarding Statement, DES Child Protection Procedures and and the Children First Guidelines.

 Toileting / Intimate Care Needs

 If a child requires assistance with toileting (regularly or as a once off due to illness etc.), two members of should assist the child in this instance.
 See Intimate Care Policy.

 Staff will always ensure that any DVD shown or video footage shown through services such as RTE Player / Netflix or similar, to the children is age appropriate and is educational in content.

 Children will only have access to websites deemed age-appropriate.
 All other sites are blocked using the NCTE filters.